webage003/bigbangrke/docs/guides/deployment_scenarios/local_deploy.md

-# Local deploy of Big Bang on k3d
+# Local deploy of BigBang on k3d

 ## Overview